collective-action/tech/README.md

 For the purposes of this project, the tech industry is defined to include any companies whose core business is information technology.
 We are excluding adjacent industries such as gaming and digital media.

-The goal of _Collective Action in Tech_ is to give us, tech workers, insights on trends in worker power in the tech industry.
-This archive is meant to provide us with the data to find the connections between different struggles and to let us reflect collectively on moments in tech labor.
+The goal of this archive is to provide data and insights on organizing in the tech industry, to find the connections between different efforts, and to build worker power in tech.

 **This repository is meant to be a live document.
 We need your help to ensure its accuracy and completeness!
 See the [Contribution Guidelines](CONTRIBUTING.md) for more information about how to contribute.**